Space1415/Space1415/README.md

 ### 🚀 About Me

 I'm an ambitious Mechatronics student, explorer of space systems, and cybersecurity enthusiast.
-Currently building **SecureCore** — a platform for satellite and IoT cybersecurity — and working on **SpaceWatch**, an app for real-time space tracking and education.
+Currently building **SecureCore**, a platform for satellite and IoT cybersecurity and working on **SpaceWatch**, an app for real-time space tracking and education.

 I'm passionate about combining **AI, encryption, and space** to create secure, innovative technologies that can change the world.